The grades aren't too steep, but if they are, just turn around and rip the singletrack back to the Corrals. Fun factor 10 on all parts.

 This trail is what Bend used to be prior to being developed.
 There are open meadows, vistas of Payette Lake, mellow grades and deer and elk all around.
 The trail borders and enters into the USFS land periodically, but mainly stays on IDL lands on the rim above the lake.

 There are a few rock gardens on the way down...all do-able for the more experienced riders, but also an easy walk-around for anyone else.
-There is also a luge-track just before connecting the lollipop loop back.
+There is also a luge-track descent to the creek crossing.
 Let it fly!

 Need to Know

-From McCall, ride out west on Hwy 55 northbound to Pueblo Lindo restaurant and hop on the Bear Basin Connector
+Or, from McCall, ride west on Hwy 55 northbound to Pueblo Lindo restaurant and hop on the Bear Basin Connector

-At mile 9.8, look for the large granite cairn which marks the beginning of the descending singletrack.
-At mile 11, you'll cross the creek from above.
-Continue out the now familiar singletrack and backtrack to the center of town.
+At mile 9.8, look for the large granite cairn and boulder pile which marks the beginning of the descending singletrack.
+Turn south/right to begin the descending singletrack.
+At mile 11, you'll cross the creek from above and continue out the singletrack at mile _ look for an unmarked fork.
+Bear right and begin a few short climbs that will return you to the trailhead.
 Go have a beer, you just finished the Payette Rim ride from town and didn't get lost!

 History & Background